victorcerutti/hassio-addons/readme.md

 Spotify connect Hass.io add-on
 --------------------------

-This add-on runs librespot on your Hass.io Raspberry Pi You can then play music to your connected speaker via jack port Work in progress to make it play also via hdmi
+This add-on runs librespot on your Hass.io Raspberry Pi.

+You can then play music to your connected speaker via jack port.

+Work in progress to make it play also via hdmi.

 ## How to add repository to Hass.io